zyzhangGroup/IDRWalker/README.md

 # IDRWalker

-A tool for complementing missing parts in proteins based on random walk.
+A tool for complementing missing regions in proteins based on random walk.

 ## Installation